 In the classroom

 Elevating the silicon industry begins with education.
 With TL-Verilog and Makerchip we are making digital logic more approachable, more accessible, and hands-on from day one.
-We collaborate with educators and partners to develop shared curricula.
-And, especially to address the sudden need for remote learning, we are tapping into the potential of cloud FPGAs to enable a seamless virtual FPGA lab experience.
+We collaborate with educators and partners to develop open curricula, including virtual and in-person classes in digital logic, computer architecture, and FPGA labs.
+We also offer a summer program.

 13-year-old, Nicholas Sharkey, Creates a RISC-V Core, RISC-V International Blog